zehuilu/Mambo-Tracking-Interface/README.md

 * **Mambo-Tracking-Interface** has built-in support for a motion planner called RTD, [Reachability-based Trajectory Design](https://asmedigitalcollection.asme.org/DSCC/proceedings/DSCC2019/59162/V003T19A010/1070634).
 Usage is shown below.
 A video of **Mambo-Tracking-Interface** wit RTD is shown [here](https://www.youtube.com/watch?v=1cldHVQK3Yw), starting at 1'32''.

+# Note (By Sept.
+23, 2021)
+I've been testing multiple Mambo, the acceptable latest firmware is v 3.0.25.
+The latest firmware v 3.0.26 is NOT working with [pyparrot](https://github.com/amymcgovern/pyparrot) sometimes.
+I recommend not to update your Mambo firmware if you want to use either [pyparrot](https://github.com/amymcgovern/pyparrot) or **Mambo-Tracking-Interface**.

 # Dependencies

 This repo has been tested with: